This is a review of the 17 best back massagers in 2022.

 However, I do realise that some people may be looking for something less intense and maybe even a little more relaxing.

-Plus, we’ve curated over a dozen top-rated back massagers to give you a broad look at what’s available so you can choose the one that works best for you.
+Therefore, I’ve curated over a dozen of the best back massagers to give you a broad look at what’s available so you can choose the one that works best for you.

-Here’s a well-rounded line up of popular back massagers delivering people relief today:
+Here’s a well-rounded lineup of the best back massagers delivering people relief today: